-Obviously cow’s milk is easily available, and larger supermarkets will also sell other milk such as soy, almond, oat, hazelnut, cashew, rice, coconut (the Alpro brand seems popular).
+Obviously, cow’s milk is easily available, and larger supermarkets will also sell other milk such as soy, almond, oat, hazelnut, cashew, rice, and coconut (the Alpro brand seems popular).

-One thing we didn’t find to buy were equivalents of baby-friendly breakfast cereals such as Ready Brek or Weetabix.
-You may wish to bring your own supply of these if baby/toddler won’t eat anything else for breakfast!
+One thing we didn’t find to buy was equivalents of baby-friendly breakfast cereals such as Ready Brek or Weetabix.
+You may wish to bring your own supply of these if your baby/toddler won’t eat anything else for breakfast!

-Wipes, creams, kids’ suncream, bath foam, shampoo and so on all readily available
+Wipes, creams, kids’ suncream, bath foam, shampoo and so on are all readily available

-A decent selection of bottles, teats, cups and similar but not all brands are available – Phillips Avent products seem to be most common.
+A decent selection of bottles, teats, cups and similar but not all brands are available.
+Phillips Avent products seem to be the most common.

-Tap water is perfectly safe to drink in Croatia.
+Tap water is perfectly safe to drink in Croatia and, in our opinion, tastes great!
 Obviously, bottled water is also readily available.